 It has been designed to reduce the time and energy devoted to the clerical and managerial tasks associated with editing a journal, while improving the record-keeping and efficiency of editorial processes.
 It seeks to improve the scholarly and public quality of journal publishing through a number of innovations, including enhancing the reader experience, making journal policies more transparent, and improving indexing.

-This book covers OJS version 3.1, released in October 2017, and features significant enhancements over the previous versions of the software.
+This guide covers OJS version 3.3, released in February 2021, and features significant enhancements over the previous versions of the software.
 We hope you find it helpful for your publishing projects.

 OJS is a journal/web site management/publishing system.
 OJS covers all aspects of online journal publishing, from establishing a journal website to operational tasks such as the author’s submission process, peer review, editing, publication, archiving, and indexing of the journal.
 OJS also helps to manage the people aspects of organizing a journal, including keeping track of the work of editors, reviewers, and authors, notifying readers, and assisting with the correspondence.